Crime-Analytica/CrimeStop-Analytics/README.md

 ---

 ## About The Project

-My motivation for taking up this project is to provide a new and innovative solution to the ongoing problem of crime and public safety in Jamaica, like many other countries, Jamaica is facing a rising crime rate that has left citizens feeling helpless.
-Traditional methods of identifying and tracking criminals have limitations and I believe that by using image recognition and other cutting-edge technologies, this project can make a meaningful impact on public safety
+CrimeStop Analytics is a non-profit project aimed at providing innovative solutions to the ongoing problem of crime and public safety in Jamaica.
+Like many other countries, Jamaica is facing a rising crime rate that has left citizens feeling helpless.
+Traditional methods of identifying and tracking criminals have limitations and we believe that by using image recognition and other cutting-edge technologies, this project can make a meaningful impact on public safety.

 ## Current Features